Skip to main content

 complaint

-The more detailed the description, the more accurately the trigger fires.
-An overly broad description leads to false positives; an overly narrow one leads to missed events.
+The more detail you put into the description, the more accurately the trigger fires.
+Too broad — false positives.
+Too narrow — missed events.

-This field determines what information the system attaches to the notification.
-Without it, you only receive the fact that the trigger fired, but no context.
+This field defines what information the system attaches to the notification.
+Without it, you’ll only know the trigger fired — without context.
 What you can request:

 • Dates, order numbers, specific details from the conversation